 During the 'Enable Sequencer' action, the frame grabbing sequencer is enabled.
 The sensor starts grabbing images in the configured operation mode.
-Refer to Sensor States on page 15 for an overview of the possible operation modes.
+Refer to Sensor States on page 15.

 The 'Enable Sequencer' action consists of a set of register uploads.
-The required uploads are listed in Table 10.
+The required uploads are listed in Table 11.

-Table 10.
+Table 11.
 ENABLE SEQUENCER REGISTER UPLOAD